 Undoubtedly, many monasteries flourished as a result of his spiritual leadership and good example.
 There are many stories and tales surrounding his life.

 St David is often shown with a dove on his shoulder.
 The bird symbolising the Holy Spirit which gave David the gift of eloquence as he preached.

 Though David died at his monastery in Minevia around the year 589 , his influence continued to spread far and wide.
 In 1120, Pope Callactus II canonised David as a Saint.
 Following this he was declared Patron Saint of Wales.
-His feast day is March 1st, however, this year 2017 we will be celebrating his special day on February 28th.

 A Prayer for Wales

 Who in Thine infinite goodness

 has sent Thine only-begotten Son into this world

 to open once more the gates of heaven,

 and to teach us how to know, love and serve Thee,

 have mercy on Thy people Who dwell in Wales.